Center of gravity

 by Chris Woodford.
 Last updated: October 27, 2016.

 What goes up must come down—that's one way of understanding gravity.
 We think of gravity as a force that pulls things downward (toward Earth's center), but it doesn't always work like that.
 Sometimes gravity can make things turn and topple over, especially if they are high up and unbalanced.
 Tightrope walkers understand this better than anyone.
 Tiptoeing over the high wire, they often teeter and wobble from side to side just to entertain us, yet they hardly ever fall off.
 Instinctively understanding the physics of forces helps them staying firmly on the wire.
 If, like them, you understand a simple concept called center of gravity, you'll find balancing is child's play!

 Photo: A tightrope walker has an instinctive command of physics.
-You might think the pie he's carrying is just a funny little touch, but it's more important than it looks: it gives the walker an easy way to redistribute his weight and quickly correct any wobbles that could send him to the ground.
+You might think the fan she's carrying is just a funny little touch, but it's more important than it looks: it gives the walker an easy way to redistribute her weight and quickly correct any wobbles that could send her to the ground.
 Photo of Eoreum (also called Jultagi), Korean tightrope dancing, courtesy of United States Army Garrison Public Affairs.

 What is "center of gravity"?

 Throw a ball in the air and gravity pulls it straight back down.
 Not everything moves like this when gravity acts on it.
 Most objects are not nice, neat shapes like balls.
 That means gravity acts on them in more complex ways.
 Even so, all objects behave as though their mass (the stuff they're made from) is concentrated at a point called their center of gravity.
 A simple object like a ball has its center of gravity in a very obvious place: right at its center.
 But in a more complex object, like your body, the center of gravity is slightly higher than your waist because there's more weight in the top half of your body than in the bottom half.